tetcoin/fabric-metadata/README.md

-# frame-metadata
+# fabric-metadata
-A set of tools to parse FRAME metadata retrieved from Substrate-based nodes.
+A set of tools to parse FABRIC metadata retrieved from Substrate-based nodes.